VSVisaSignalOfficial filing intelligence

 Summary

-Hawaii Pacific University has filed 5 Labor Condition Applications (LCA) in FY2026 Q2, all of which have been certified.
-The primary role associated with these applications is the Dean of the College of Professional Studies, with all positions located in Honolulu, HI.
-The median salary for these roles is reported at $86,570 per year.
+Hawaii Pacific University has filed a total of 5 Labor Condition Applications (LCA) in FY2026 Q2, all of which have been certified.
+The primary role associated with these applications is for a Dean in the College of Professional Studies, located in Honolulu, HI.
+The median salary for these positions is reported at $86,570 per year.
 It's important to note that while LCA certification indicates compliance with wage and working conditions, it does not guarantee USCIS H-1B petition approval.
-Additionally, there are no PERM applications filed, and this information should not be construed as legal advice.
+Additionally, there are no PERM applications filed by this employer, and this information should not be construed as legal advice.

 Sources